beechit/json-to-code-climate-subset-converter/README.md

 # json-to-code-climate-subset-converter
-CLI tool that'll convert supported JSON files to a subset of the Code Climate JSON format
+CLI tool that'll convert supported JSON files to a subset of the Code Climate JSON format.
+The output file `code-climate.json` can be used in GitLab CI to show degrations in merge requests via the report artifact.
+See [GitLab Code Quality documentation](https://docs.gitlab.com/ee/user/project/merge_requests/code_quality.html#implementing-a-custom-tool) for more information.

 ## Supported JSON files